ARSHADAMEEN00/redux-script/README.md

     ```shell
     redux-script all <api_name>
     ```
-    This will execute the "script.js" file provided by Redux-Script, generating the necessary code files for async API calls and Redux store slices based on the titles you provide.
+    This will execute the "index.js" file provided by Redux-Script, generating the necessary code files for async API calls and Redux store slices based on the titles you provide.

+# Run both functions

+redux-script --all model1,model2,model3

+# Run asyncApis only

+redux-script --api model1,model2,model3

+# Run reduxStore only

+redux-script --store model1,model2,model3

 ```Example
  redux-script all 'Products'